Trust center · Cumulative rig

 | requestIdleCallback presence | present (Chromium) | absent (Safari) |

 14 signals shown above.
-The internal rig measures 60+ signals across every session built; the published subset is the load-bearing ones that flip categorical-detection decisions.
+The internal rig measures 60+ signals across every session built; the published subset is the ones that most decide whether a detection system classifies a session as real or fake.

 Launch-blocker policy